What Is Myopia Control?

 Myopia is the condition commonly known as nearsightedness or short sighted.
 It effects 42% of Americans and is the sixth leading cause of blindness.
 (Learn more about what myopia is on our podcast).
 People with moderate to high myopia have an increased chance of retinal detachment, macular degeneration, cataracts, and glaucoma as they age.
 This in conjunction with the social ramifications of having lower quality vision makes myopia control an important aspect of your child’s vision care.

 Myopia begins to develop in school aged children and progresses until late teens.
 The goal of myopia control is to minimize the progression of myopia and reduce the impact it has on your child’s life.
 The younger your child begins to address the problem, the greater the success rate is.
 Read about Dr. Nate’s daughter’s myopia control story.

 Request A Myopia Control Appointment

 There are currently three main techniques used to control the development of myopia:

-- Atropine: Low doses of atropine drops are applied as eye drops or ointment.
+- Atropine: Low doses of atropine drops are applied as eye drops nightly.

-- Bifocal or Multi-Focal Contacts: Specialized multi focal contacts such as the Biofinity Multi Focal D, this method has higher success when combined with low doses of Atropine.
+- Multi-Focal Contacts: Specialized multi-focal contacts such as the MiSight 1-day from CooperVision, this method often has higher success when combined with low doses of Atropine.

 Why Should I Be Concerned About Myopia?